Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes

-The detector was further evaluated on the binary images of RS (15,11) and RS (15,13) codes under the configuration $(5,2,4)$, and RS (31,29) code under $(5,2,8)$.
-Results are shown in Table~\ref{tab:RS_UDE}.
-For RS (15,11) code with minimum distance $d_m=8$, the UDE FER of 0.018 is negligible compared to the total FER of 0.328 at $m_g=-1$, suggesting that detection may be omitted with minimal loss.
-For RS (15,13) code with $d_m=4$, performance is highly sensitive to $m_g$: the UDE FER drops from 0.219 to 0.079 as $m_g$ increases from $-1$ to 0.3, but at $m_g=0.9$ all NMS outputs are rejected, forcing OSD to handle all cases, which is impractical.
-At the practical $m_g=0.3$, about half of the rejected cases remain undecodable by OSD, consistent with the ML FER of 0.198 at ${\rm SNR}=3.0$~dB~\cite{helmling19}.
-A similar trend is observed for RS (31,29) code with $d_m=4$.
+The UDE model was further evaluated on the binary images of RS (15,11) and RS (15,13) codes under the configuration $(I_s,I_r,I_m)=(5,2,4)$, and the RS (31,29) code under $(5,2,8)$.
+The testing results are shown in Table~\ref{tab:RS_UDE}.
+For the RS (15,11) code with known minimum distance $d_m=8$, the UDE FER of about 0.0177 is almost negligible compared to the total FER of 0.328 at $m_g=-1$, suggesting that the detection step using the UDE model may be skipped with minimal loss.
+In contrast, the UDE model is indispensable for discriminating UDE cases for the other two codes.
+For the RS (15,13) code with $d_m=4$, the FER performance of the UDE model is highly sensitive to the choice of $m_g$: the UDE FER drops from about 0.219 to 0.079 as $m_g$ increases from $-1$ to 0.3; at an inappropriate $m_g=0.9$, all NMS decoding results are rejected, forcing OSD to handle all decodings from scratch.
+Hence, $m_g=0.3$ is practical in this context.
+A similar trend is observed for the RS (31,29) code, which also has $d_m=4$.

-Beyond adjusting $m_g$ to balance false positives and false negatives, the model can be tuned toward conservative or aggressive detection by modifying class weights during training.
+Notably, for the RS (15,13) code with $m_g=0.3$, nearly half of the rejected cases--which contribute to a total FER of 0.33--will fail OSD post-processing, since the overall FER performance is bounded by the ML FER of 0.198 at ${\rm SNR}=3.0$~dB~\cite{helmling19}.

-Overall, the UDE model provides a quantitative measure of decoding confidence and extends effectively across different block codes and SNR conditions.
+Beyond adjusting $m_g$ to balance the ratio of false positives and false negatives, the UDE model can be tuned toward conservative or aggressive detection by modifying class weights during training.
+Overall, the UDE model provides a quantitative confidence measure for NMS or other iterative decodings and generalizes well across codes and various SNR points.